TCFD-Based Information Disclosure

 Risks were evaluated in terms of transition risks (government policy and regulation, technologies, markets, and reputation) and physical risks (acute and chronic).

-Category Climate Change Impacts Timeline* Financial Impact Details of Risks Response Measures
+Category Climate Change Impacts Details of Risks Timeline*1 Financial Impac*2 Response Measures

 Medium term Small